 • You can also do things like building a snow person or a snow fort.

 • Go skiing!
-Downhill skiing or cross country skiing is always a great exercise.
+Downhill skiing or cross-country skiing is always a great exercise.

-• My family has a set of two kicksleds which we use often in the winter months.
+• My family has a set of two kicksleds, which we often use in the winter months.

 SNOW ART IDEAS